Troubleshooting

 “Token not found”

-No CTI subscription has been registered.
-The Content Manager cannot sync content without a valid subscription token.
+No CTI access token has been registered.
+The Content Manager cannot sync content without a valid token.

 Resolution: